Your home

 Repairs and maintenance

-Call the Client Care Centre right away when repairs are needed.
+Call the Client Care Centre at 416-981-5500 right away when repairs are needed.
 If you wait, a problem could become worse.
 In some cases, if you wait too long, you may be charged for part or all of the cost of the repairs.

 To request a routine repair: